 Geodata with Neo4j

-Neo4j stores geographical data using the built-in Point datatype, which enables native geolocation operations by modelling the Earth as an ellipsoid, so distance calculations use accurate geodetic math instead of 2D math.
+Neo4j stores geographical data using the built-in Point datatype.
+This type models the Earth as an ellipsoid, so distance calculations use accurate geodetic math instead of flat 2D approximations.

-Use Neo4j's point() function to store geolocation data (longitude, latitude) from the Fastah API as a Point property:
+Use Neo4j's point() function to store geolocation data from the Fastah API as a spatial property.
+The API returns locationData.lat and locationData.lng:

 UNWIND [